 - Respect fellow students and all members of staff

-- Respect our need for security, and to comply with our Safeguarding Policy, by wearing a lanyard and ID at all times on College premises
+- Respect our need for security, and to comply with our Child Protection and Safeguarding Policy, by wearing a lanyard and ID at all times on College premises

 - Comply with our policy on cyber security and acceptable use of technology.